 The curriculum is enhanced with a wide range of activities including assemblies, after school clubs and seasonal/topical events.
 These are shared with parents as appropriate; we like to share celebrations of our learning with parents and you will be invited to school once a term to share in these.

 If you have any questions about the curriculum which we follow in school, we are more than happy to talk about the learning of the children and how we organise the curriculum.
-Please speak to either your child's class teacher or one of our Assistant Headteachers, Mrs Boyce or Mr Joyeux.
+Please speak to either your child's class teacher or our Head of School, Mr Joyeux.

 Throughout EYFS and Key Stage One phonics is taught using the Read Write Inc. programme which provides a structured and systematic approach to teaching literacy and is designed to create fluent readers, confident speakers and willing writers.

 This begins in the Early Years Foundation Stage where children learn skills, acquire new knowledge and demonstrate their understanding through 7 areas of learning and development.
 The professionals teaching and supporting your child will make sure that the activities are suited to your child’s unique needs and learning is designed to be really flexible so that staff can follow your child's unique needs and interests.

 As pupils move into Key Stage 1, our curriculum includes a range of traditional subjects: English, maths, science, design and technology, computing, history, geography, art, music, PE.
 The children continue their development, allowing them to develop as independent and confident learners.